 Usually, the following English tests are accepted for admissions:

-However, you should check with the higher education institution for the English requirements.
-In the universities and polytechnics, lectures are held in Portuguese, so you might also need Portuguese language skills.
+You should check with the higher education institution to see which English test is proffered and what is the minimum required score.
+At other universities and polytechnics where lectures are held in Portuguese, you might also need to prove your Portuguese language skills.

 - A completed application form